-We just found out that 2 of our employees are in a romantic relationship.
-Although they’re not in a supervisor/subordinate relationship, shouldn’t we still be concerned?
+We just found out that two of our employees are in a romantic relationship and we don’t currently utilize consensual relationship agreements.
+Although they’re not in a supervisor/subordinate relationship, should we still be concerned?
+What should we do?

 Although romantic relationships in the workplace are quite common, you do have reasons for concern about employees dating.